Kingsize Credit Card harassment?

 1-800-695-1788

 If the answer is yes, then you are receiving calls from a known Comenity bank/Kingsize phone number.
+These calls may come from Comenity Bank, its affiliates, or agents acting on their behalf.
 You may be a victim of harassment from the third-party collector affiliated with them.
 The list above is not all the numbers that Kingsize uses.
 The calls can be from different phone numbers and still be Kingsize calling you.
 Cardholders might also receive text messages from these numbers in relation to collecting a Comenity bank/Kingsize credit card debt.
+Some consumers have reported being contacted multiple times regarding their Kingsize credit card purchases or account status.
+These calls may be subject to legal restrictions depending on your location.
 Contact our office right away to end the harassment.

 About Us